zhch2000/BackendAssignment/README.md

 1. Enter the assignment root folder which includes main.go as current working folder.

-2. Build binary, run the follow from command line, it should build an exe file such as BackendAssignment.exe in windows
+2. Build binary, run the follow from command line, it should build an exe file such as BackendAssignment.exe in Windows
 ```
 go build
 ```